poynt/developer/_posts/2017-01-01-integrating-peripherals.md

 ---

 ## Overview
 There is a [number of external peripherals](https://poynt.zendesk.com/hc/en-us/articles/115005423568-Supported-Peripherals) that are supported on Poynt by default.
 However there is a wide number of other peripherals (a.k.a. accessories) or models that merchants may want to connect to their terminal and to ensure that developers can connect new devices we have provided an API to do that.

 An Accessory Provider is a android app that manages one of the accessories connected to Poynt device.
 Example of accessories are Cash Drawer, Cash Register, Scale etc. At this point this API only supports accessories connected via USB.

 In order to create a accessory provider you need to perform the following steps:

 1. Register your app with accessory manager by providing an xml definition in your **AndroidManifest** file.
-2. Create a Accessory Broadcast Receiver class to handle *ACCESSORY\_ATTACHED* and *ACCESSORY\_DETACHED* intent action.
+2. Create a Accessory Broadcast Receiver class to handle **ACCESSORY\_ATTACHED** and **ACCESSORY\_DETACHED** intent action.
 3. Create a Accessory Service class that will initialize and talk to the actual accessory when the events mentioned above are received.
-4. Expose Accessory functionality to rest of the system by implementing standard service interface For example
+4. Expose Accessory functionality to rest of the system by implementing standard service interface.

 ## Details

 ### Registering accessory provider with Accessory Manager.

 First step of providing a support and managing an accessory is to register your app with Accessory Manager.

 Registering is done via an XML defined in AndroidManifest.xml